 You must not start or approve any repairs to your boat, unless we allow it under 'Emergency expenses'.
 If you do, then we may decide not to pay for those repairs.
+General exclusions and your responsibilities

 Inspections and quotes

 If we ask you, you must allow us to: